Chapter 12b/11b: “The Dynamic Planet”

 II.
 The Theory of Plate Tectonics (Continental Drift)

-There is a brief video introduction here: http://youtu.be/FBKvDy_-psQ
+**There is a video version of this lecture here: https://youtu.be/ZraM60WQpCk.

-The theory is important because – whichever time-scale you feel the evidence supports it helps describe current global phenomena and may help predict future possibilities (earthquakes, volcanoes, etc.).
+The theory is important because it helps describe current global phenomena and may help predict future possibilities (earthquakes, volcanoes, etc.).

 The theory of “continental drift” was ridiculed until the early 1900s when two scientists independently proposed the theory in a formal way and provided scientific observations to support it.